Satisfactory Academic Progress for††††††††††††††††††††††††††††††††† UPPS No. 07.07.01

 1)†† 2.0 for first baccalaureate students

-c.†† Total attempted hours do not exceed 150% of the maximum number of semester hours required for any undergraduate degree or certificate program (180 hours for first baccalaureate, 45 hours for second baccalaureate and 24 hours for undergraduate certificate seeking students).
+c.†† Total attempted hours do not exceed 150% of the maximum number of semester hours required for any undergraduate degree (180 hours for first baccalaureate, 45 hours for second baccalaureate).

 03.02† Financial Aid and Scholarships will also review at the end of each semester the progress of students on financial aid probation (i.e., students on an approved appeal exemption).
 Students on an exemption for one semester (i.e., not on an academic plan) must meet the SAP criteria at the end of the probationary semester.
 If not meeting the requirements, the university will place the student on financial aid suspension; making the student ineligible for financial aid.
 For those students on an academic plan, they must meet the criteria specified in the plan for each semester.
 If the student fails to meet any criterion, the university will place the student on financial aid suspension; making him or her ineligible for financial aid.